Thomasin McKenzie

 A Long Beside, short film with Thomasin McKenzie

-After working on "Consent: The Louise Nicholas Story," which tells the story of a woman assaulted by police, Thomasin realized the importance of the film industry and its impact on people.
-At that point, she decided to pursue a career in acting.
+After working on "Consent: The Louise Nicholas Story," which tells the story of a woman assaulted by police, Thomasin realized how powerful film could be in affecting people's lives.
+That's when she decided to pursue acting seriously.

 A still from 'Consent: The Louise Nicholas Story'